This blog was originally published on January 25th, 2022 but has been updated on January 18th, 2023.

 Here is a quick checklist of what we will need from you to file your taxes and what to expect when we handle your tax preparation services this year.

-The first thing you need to do is contact us to get a tax organizer.
+The first thing you need to do is contact us so we can send out your engagement letter.

 Get a Tax Organizer From Us

 A tax organizer is a form we use to collect the information needed to prepare your return.
 This not only helps us gather the basic details we’ll need to file your return, it also helps us see any big changes you have had this year that will affect your taxes.